 Limit screws control the range of movement of a derailleur.
 If they’re not set properly, then your chain may be able to drop from the cassette or chainrings, which can be dangerous – for both you and your bike.

-Before getting started, ensure that your derailleur hanger hasn’t been bent.
-If it is, you’ll need to fix or replace it — see the video below for how to do this.
+Before getting started, ensure your derailleur hanger hasn’t been bent.
+If it is, you’ll need to fix or replace it.

 What you need

-Locate the lower limit screw, which will be marked with an ‘L’, and screw it fully clockwise.
+- Locate the lower limit screw, which will usually be marked with an ‘L’, and screw it fully clockwise

 Push on the derailleur to manually shift up to the highest gear possible – this should take you to the second or third biggest ring on the cassette.

 While still manually pressing on the derailleur, gently turn the cranks and wind out the low stop screw until the cassette shifts to the biggest cog and isn’t jumping or clicking.

 Wind out the high (H) adjuster and allow the chain to move towards the bottom of the cassette by pedalling gently.

 Wind in the high adjuster until the chain returns to the smallest ring/highest gear and runs smoothly without jumping or clicking.